 Aboriginal rock art is the oldest form of indigenous Australian art, with the earliest examples discovered at Gabarnmung in Arnhem Land dating back around 28,000 years.
 Located on the lands of the Jawoyn Aboriginal people in south-west Arnhem Land, Gabarnmung was “discovered” by non-Jawoyn people in 2006 and is one of the largest rock art sites in the world.
 (Other cave paintings on the Arnhem Land plateau depict megafauna which are thought to have been extinct for over 40,000 years, which would make this one of the oldest known paintings in the world – but the proposed age is dependent on the estimate of the extinction date, which is only considered an estimate.)

-Some of the publicly-accessible indigenous rock art and petroglyph sites found the world include:
+Many countries have publicly-accessible indigenous rock art and petroglyph sites…

 It is thought that there are over 100,000 rock art sites in Australia, dating from 28,000 years ago (Gabarnmung, above) to sites that depict post-European colonisation scenes.
 There are quite significant differences in styles between Aboriginal language groups, and depending on the region the art can consist predominantly of cave paintings (pictographs) or engravings on open sandstone platforms (petroglyphs), or a combination of both.

 There are thousands of rock art sites across the US, with the the most prominent region being the American Southwest.
-Ancient symbols on boulders on a dried lake in Nevada are the oldest confirmed rock carvings in North America, having been dated to at least 10,500 years old, and perhaps as much as 14,800 years old.
+Ancient symbols on boulders on a dried lake in Nevada (Winnemucca Petroglyphs) are the oldest confirmed rock carvings in North America, having been dated to at least 10,500 years old, and perhaps as much as 14,800 years old.
 View rock art sites in North America.